bschollnick/QuickBBS/README.md

 * Investigate django-unicorn
   * Appears to be incompatible with using jinja templates
 * Continue code cleanup
-* Switch over to the v3 structures for templating
 * Finish Title Search - Done for Gallery listing, need to update individual item page.
-* Repair Archive Gallery & Individual item page(s)
-  * It's been broken for a while under v2, I just rewritten it yet.

 Version History